 Closest town: Höfn which is 80 km away.

 A fjord (or fiord) is a long, narrow deep inlet of the sea bordered by steep cliffs.
 Fjords commonly extend far inland and are extremely deep in their upper and middle reaches. – Britanica.com

 Our destination was a waterfall called Hengifoss.
-Leaving the fjords behind, we crossed a high mountain pass where we spotted reindeer, but at a distance.
+Leaving the fjords behind, we crossed a high mountain pass where we spotted reindeer from a distance.
 The mountain roads were bad in patches, but a cakewalk compared to what we call as roads in Bangalore.
 Soon, we were in the East of Iceland.

 It is a three hour hike up to Hengifoss.
-On the way, you come across the smaller waterfalls called Litlanesfoss.
-Hengifoss can be seen from far away.
+On the way, we came across a smaller waterfalls called Litlanesfoss.
+Hengifoss was visible at a distance.
 You can shorten your trek if you do not want to go close to the water.
-The countryside views as you climb are fantastic.
-The water from Hengifoss flows as a narrow stream down the stark mountainside and then joins a much larger river in the plains below.
+The countryside views are fantastic as you climb higher.
+The water from Hengifoss flows as a narrow stream down the stark mountainside, and then joins a much larger river in the plains below.
 We spotted sheep grazing in the wide riverbed and witnessed a dramatic sunset as we climbed to Hengifoss.